 Oscars also require a higher level of Vitamin C and plant matter which they would usually get offhand from the prey that they would eat in the wild.

 Algae supplements are a great way to add this fibrous plant matter into their diet without causing any bloating problems.
-(I love these ones from Chewy.
+(I love these ones from Amazon.
 The absolute best bang for your buck)